anshbadaya/nisha-enterprise/README.md

 #### Production Build

-After fiNishaing all the customization, you can create a production build by running this command.
+After finishing all the customization, you can create a production build by running this command.

 ```
 npm run build